 A team of health-care professionals support the cardiac rehabilitation participants.
 Members of the Heywood Medical Staff serve as consultants to the program, and they direct the overall progress of each participant.
 A physician directs all exercise sessions.
 An exercise physiologist, who specializes in cardiac rehabilitation, and a registered nurse are always on site during the exercise and education portions of the program.
 Other professionals who contribute to the program are dietitians, counselors, and pharmacists.

-The first two steps of Heywood Hospital's Cardiac Rehabilitation Program are covered under most health insurance plans.
-Should you elect to join Step Three, the maintenance program, you would be required to pay a reasonable fee.
+The first two phases of Heywood Hospital's Cardiac Rehabilitation Program are covered under most health insurance plans.
+Should you elect to join Phase Three, the maintenance program, you would be required to pay a reasonable fee.
 If you have any questions concerning your insurance policy coverage for outpatient cardiac rehabilitation, please feel free to contact the program manager at Heywood Hospital, (978) 630-6261, during regular business hours.
 We also recommend you contact your health insurance carrier directly, or speak with Heywood Hospital's financial counselor.

 Should you like to learn more about this special cardiac rehabilitation program, please write or call the Cardiac Rehabilitation Program Manager at Heywood Hospital, (978) 630-6261, during regular business hours.
 The address is 242 Green Street, Gardner, Massachusetts 01440.